 Target Audience: Intermediate level course open to licensed physical therapists and athletic trainers certified.

-Credits: 15 contact hours from EIM Institute of Health Professions
+Credits: 15 contact hours from EIM Institutes of Health Professions

 Appropriate dress: This is an online course.